Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Computational Experiments

 \section{Computational Experiments}

-In this section, we applied the proposed PiNN model to solve 1D and 2D solute transport phenomena under different conditions (i.e., a total of four computational experiments are explored).
-We validated the PiNN's prediction against analytical and/or FEM solutions to examine the potential, capability, and accuracy of the PiNN model.
+In this section, the proposed PiNN model is applied to solve the 1D and 2D solute transport phenomena under different conditions (i.e., a total of seven computational experiments with homogeneous and heterogeneous domains).
+We compare the PiNN models with \textit{sin} and \textit{tanh} activation functions and validate them against analytical and/or FEM solutions to examine their capability and accuracy.
+The comparisons are presented in terms of accuracy and training time.